City Mini vs. City Mini 2

 Hands on Review

 Baby Jogger started in 1984 by parents who had a desire to jog with their babies, but they couldn't find viable strollers on the market for this activity.
 To solve the problem, they decided to create the first jogging stroller.
-From the beginning, Baby Jogger has created several different kinds of strollers for a variety of activities.
-Baby Jogger was purchased by Newell Rubbermaid in 2015 and together the companies have continued to design popular strollers.
+From the beginning, Baby Jogger has built several different kinds of strollers for a variety of activities.
+Baby Jogger was purchased by Newell Rubbermaid in 2015, and together the companies have continued to design popular strollers.

 Ease of Use